 Cottonwood Canyons

-Saturday: Snow showers.
-Cloudy, with a high near 26.
-Wind chill values as low as 9.
-South southwest wind 18 to 22 mph, with gusts as high as 32 mph.
-Chance of precipitation is 100%.
-New snow accumulation of 4 to 8 inches possible.
+Friday: Snow.
+Mostly cloudy, with a high near 11.
+Wind chill values as low as -3.
+West wind 6 to 10 mph.
+Chance of precipitation is 90%.
+New snow accumulation of 3 to 5 inches possible.

-Thursday: A chance of snow showers.
-Partly sunny, with a high near 34.
-New snow accumulation of 1 to 2 inches possible.
+Wednesday: Snow.
+Mostly cloudy, with a high near 30.
+New snow accumulation of 6 to 10 inches possible.

 View the 12/24-hour, 48-hour, or 7-day forecasts.